smarr/are-we-fast-yet/docs/core-language.md

 #### Excluded Abstractions

-To guarantee comparable results, deterministic execution, and identical work-load across languages, we do not permitted is the use of the following
+To guarantee comparable results, deterministic execution, and identical work-load across languages, we do not allow the use of the following
 concepts:

   - built-in data structures such as hash tables, dictionaries, stacks,